rbdannenberg/arco/doc/ugens.md

 function shape for object with id.
 All remaining parameters are floats, alternating segment durations (in samples) and segment final values.
-The envelope starts at the current output value and ends at yn-1 (defaults to 0).  `/arco/pwe/start id` - starts object with id.
+The envelope starts at the current output value and ends at yn-1 (defaults to 0).
+(Note that the Serpent api specified di in seconds from the beginning, while the O2 message specifies di in samples between one breakpoint and the next.)

+`/arco/pwe/start id` - starts object with id.

+`/arco/pwe/stop id` - stops the envelope at the current value.
+A new envelope can be optionally specified.
+Next, the envelope can be started (with `start`), which will follow the current envelope breakpoints, starting with the current value.
+Alternatively, `decay` can be used to fade to zero (without replacing the current envelope).
+You can also use `set` to change the envelope output value discontinuously.

 `/arco/pwe/decay id dur` - decay from the current value of object with id to zero in `dur` (int32) blocks.